edgedb/easy-edgedb/README.md

 }
 ```

-Then update the visit to Galatz:
+Then update the visit to Galatz to give it a `time`:

 ```
 UPDATE Visit FILTER .place.name = 'Galatz'